NikKowPHP/social-brain/chapters/chapter-10.md

 The question stopped her.
 A month ago, Jane would have shut down the conversation completely.
 Mark would have escalated it to Maria's boss.
 A tense agreement to look at a proposal was, in context, a huge leap forward.
 It didn't feel like a win, but it wasn't a failure either.
 It was just... progress.
 Slow, messy, incremental progress.
 "Okay," she sighed, the frustration giving way to a grudging acceptance.
 "The data shows that my expectation of a sudden breakthrough was flawed.
 The real win isn't harmony; it's just movement."
 ---
 #### **From the Orchestra: Mark's Log**
 That meeting with Maria and Jane was... different.
-Usually, it's just a brick wall.
-This time, she actually got Jane to listen instead of just saying no. I still think this is all a bunch of soft-skill nonsense, but at least we're not dead in the water anymore.
+I still think this is all a bunch of soft-skill nonsense—if my logic was sound, that should have been enough.
+But it wasn't.
+And somehow, Maria's 'conducting' is working.
+It's illogical, and that's infuriating, but at least we're not dead in the water anymore.
 I'll believe in this 'third option' when I see the approved hardware, but for the first time in a month, it doesn't feel impossible.
 ---
 ### **You have Completed the Engine**